Privacy and Data Protection Policy

 3. Sensitive personal information or special category data.
 We may ask you for information about your health, for example, if you are living with a brain tumour and tumour type, so that we can provide you with relevant information and support or in order to support your safe participation in an event.
 We may also collect this information if you make the information public or if you tell us about your experiences relating to a brain tumour (for example, if you agree to share your story with us).
 We only collect this information with your consent.

 4. For the BRIAN database, The Brain Tumour Charity receives health record information of patients who have been diagnosed with a brain tumour from NHS Digital and Public Health England.
 This information consists of diagnosis and treatment codes, along with data on sex, ethnicity and a broad indicator of locality per patient.
 For the majority of patients this information is pseudonymised, which means it is of a good enough standard to support research while maintaining patient anonymity.
-However, for patients that have provided The Charity with consent to have access to their official healthcare records, it will be able to obtain identifiable information.
+However, for patients that have provided The Charity with consent to have access to their official healthcare records, it will be able to obtain identifiable information from NHS Digital.
+In order to obtain this, The Charity will need to provide NHS Digital with a limited amount of those patients’ personal data such as NHS numbers.

 We are committed to protecting the privacy of the young people that engage with us.
 If you are under 16 and would like to get involved, please ensure you have consent from a parent or guardian before you provide your personal information to us.
 We do not send any marketing communications direct to children under 16.